2.6: The Brain

 The cerebral cortex ‘bark’ is only 2-4 mm across, but most cortex consists of 6 layers.
 Each layer has characteristic cell types and connectivity—the innermost layers 5 and 6 send signals out of cortex, layer 4 receives input from the thalamus, layers 2 and 3 project to nearby regions within cortex, and layer 1 has very few cell bodies and mostly contains the tips of dendrites and axons (Hall, 2023).

 The thin cortex has a surprisingly large surface area—the human cortex is about 1800 cm2, making the cortex in each hemisphere about the size of medium thin-crust pizza (minus the sauce, cheese, and toppings) (Van Essen et al., 2018) (Figure 11).
-This large surface area fits into the small volume of the cranium, because the human cortex is extensively folded (most other animals including small mammals have smooth cortex).
+This large surface area fits into the small volume of the cranium, because the human cortex is extensively folded (most other animals including small mammals have a smooth cortex).
 Folding maximizes the surface-to-volume ratio, and improves packaging and communication efficiency (Shipp, 2007).

 Hybrid picture of a brain and peperoni pizza